lots of computer repairs experience in Sydney

 Sometimes, it's not what you're doing wrong - it's what's worn out inside your laptop.
 The cooling system is like your laptop's air conditioning unit,

 complete with heat sinks, thermal paste, and fans inside.
 Over time, these components can deteriorate or fail entirely.
 The thermal paste, which helps transfer heat away from your processor, can dry out after a few years.
-When these cooling components start to fail, your laptop's internal temperature can skyrocket even during basic tasks.
+So when these cooling components start to fail, your laptop's internal temperature can skyrocket even during basic tasks.

 Warning Signs Your Laptop is Crying for Help